Touro Synagogue (New Orleans)

-Touro Synagogue is a Reform synagogue in New Orleans, Louisiana.
+Touro Synagogue is a Reform Jewish synagogue located at 4238 St. Charles Avenue, in Uptown New Orleans Louisiana.
 It was named after Judah Touro, the son of Isaac Touro, the namesake of the country's oldest synagogue, Touro Synagogue in Newport, Rhode Island.
 The New Orleans Touro Synagogue is one of the oldest synagogues in the United States and the oldest in the country outside the original Thirteen Colonies.

+History

-The current synagogue was founded in 1881 from the merger of two older (originally Orthodox) congregations: the German Jewish Shangarai Chasset congregation, and Portuguese Jewish (Sephardic) Nefutzot Yehudah congregation.
+The current synagogue was founded in 1881 from the merger of two older (originally Orthodox) congregations: the Ashkenazi Shangarai Chasset (transliterated from Hebrew as "Gates of Mercy") congregation, founded in 1828, and the Sephardic Nefutzot Yehudah (transliterated from Hebrew as "Dispersed of Judah") congregation, founded in 1846, who split from Shangarai Chasset.
+The congregations reunited in 1881 and moved into a building on Carondelet Street.
+Judah Touro was a benefactor of both congregations, in addition to Roman Catholic and Protestant charities.
+The merged congregation assumed the Touro name in 1881 and joined the Union for Reform Judaism in 1891.

-The current sanctuary building on St. Charles Avenue in Uptown New Orleans was constructed in 1908 and dedicated 1 January 1909.
+The sanctuary building on St. Charles Avenue in Uptown New Orleans was designed by Emile Weil, aged 29 years, and George Glover in the Byzantine Revival style, with a 71 ft dome.
+The synagogue was constructed in 1908 and dedicated 1 January 1909.